-Scaling databases today can take two approaches.
-The first and simplest is vertical scaling which relies on larger database servers to process more requests in parallel.
+Database scaling strategies can take two approaches.
+The first and simplest is database vertical scaling which relies on larger database servers to process more requests in parallel.
 While simple to implement, this approach eventually reaches a limit, either due to disk or network IO limitations or simply the cost of larger servers.
-The second approach, horizontal scaling, relies on adding more database servers to a cluster to fulfill requests, and splitting traffic between them.
+The second approach, database horizontal scaling, relies on adding more database servers to a cluster to fulfill requests and splitting traffic between them.

 For horizontal scaling, the main challenge is maintaining data consistency through multiple servers.
 And, support requires application code changes.
 To maintain consistency without sacrificing performance, database clusters use a single read/write server (write master), and multiple read-only servers (read replicas), and split the traffic via “read/write split”.
 Any changes made to the write master are synchronized to the read replicas.
 Data changes are only visible on the read slaves after a period of time, usually a few milliseconds, but potentially much longer.
 This period is termed the “replication lag”.

 Typically, read/write split to multiple data sources is configured in the application.
 These data sources are referenced by the application explicitly in order to access the write server or read replicas.
 This introduces several challenges for the developer: